Sophia Bush: Personal life

-Bush became engaged to her One Tree Hill co-star Chad Michael Murray in May 2004, and they married on April 16, 2005, in Santa Monica, California.
-After five months of marriage, Bush and Murray announced their separation in September 2005.
+Bush was engaged to her One Tree Hill co-star Chad Michael Murray in May 2004, and they married on April 16, 2005 in Santa Monica, California.
+After five months of marriage, the pair announced their separation in September 2005.
 In February 2006, Bush filed papers for an annullment, citing fraud.
 Bush's petition was denied, and she and Murray were instead granted a divorce in December 2006.
-On her divorce, Bush later said: "It devastates me now that I have been reduced to a Hollywood statistic – another joke marriage.
-I never expected to be married more than once...because I knew what I was getting into and will always believe in love."
-In a January 2014 episode of Watch What Happens: Live, she stated: "We were two stupid kids who had no business being in a relationship in the first place.
-To all the other co-stars who've worked it out, more power to you."
-She then dated her Stay Alive co-star Jon Foster from 2006 to 2007 and remained friends after the split, citing that the breakup had taught her a valuable lesson about the difference of love and being in love.
+Bush later said that it "devastate[d]" her to "have been reduced to a Hollywood statistic—another joke marriage".
+In a January 2014 episode of Watch What Happens: Live, she described the pair as "two stupid kids who had no business being in a relationship in the first place".

-Bush's second cousin was nine-year-old Christina Green, who was among those killed in the Tucson shooting rampage in 2011 that left then Rep. Gabrielle Giffords critically wounded.
-Bush later revealed they had never met but were planning on it as Bush had attended Green's parents wedding.
+From 2006 to 2007, Bush dated her Stay Alive co-star Jon Foster.
+They remained friends after splitting.
 From 2008 to 2009, Bush dated her One Tree Hill co-star James Lafferty.
-Bush also dated actor Austin Nichols, confirming in May 2010 that they had been dating on and off for four years.
-Nichols took the role of Julian Baker on One Tree Hill to be with Bush and she ended their relationship in 2012.
-Bush began dating Dan Fredinburg, a program manager for Google, in January 2013 to February 2014, citing the strains of their long-distance relationship as the cause of separation.
-Bush and Fredinburg remained friends afterward, noting that his death in 2015 significantly impacted her.
-Bush was also in a relationship with her Chicago P.D. co-star Jesse Lee Soffer from 2014 to 2016.
+She also dated actor Austin Nichols, confirming in May 2010 that they had been dating on and off for four years.
+Nichols took the role of Julian Baker on One Tree Hill to be with Bush, who ended their relationship in 2012.
+From 2013 to 2014, Bush dated Dan Fredinburg, a program manager for Google.
+Bush cited the strains of their long-distance relationship as the cause of separation.
+She stayed friends with Fredinburg afterward, and noted that his death on Mount Everest in 2015 significantly impacted her.

-She began dating businessman Grant Hughes in May 2020 and announced their engagement in August 2021 via Instagram.
-The couple married on June 11, 2022 at Philbrook Museum of Art in Tulsa, Oklahoma.
+From 2014 to 2016, Bush dated her Chicago P.D. co-star, actor Jesse Lee Soffer.
+In 2020, she began dating businessman Grant Hughes and in August 2021 announced their engagement via Instagram.
+They were married on June 11, 2022, at the Philbrook Museum of Art in Tulsa, Oklahoma.
+On August 4, 2023, Bush filed for divorce after 13 months of marriage.
+In April 2024, Bush confirmed her relationship with former professional soccer player Ashlyn Harris and came out as queer in an article in Glamour that she wrote.